At SteppingStone Theatre for Youth, we believe that

-During the 2020-’21 school year, SteppingStone offers Virtual Studio classes during Fall, Winter, and Spring.
+During the 2021-’22 school year, SteppingStone intends to offer in-person classes during Fall, Winter, and Spring.
 Programs are offered for all skill & ability levels from ages 18 months to 18 years.

-In-person summer camps are in the works for 2021.
-Details and registration will be available in March.
+In-person summer camps are in the works for 2022.
+Details and registration will be available in early 2022.

-If a student experiences COVID-19 symptoms while at camp, the student will be immediately quarantined and caregivers will be notified to pick up the student.
-If a student tests positive, the camp that the student is enrolled in will transition to a virtual format.
-All families who have had contact with the student will be notified by SteppingStone Theatre staff.
+If a student experiences COVID-19 symptoms while in class, the student will be immediately quarantined and caregivers will be notified to pick up the student.
+If a student tests positive during the course of a class, the class will transition to a virtual format until all students are COVID-negative.
 Jump to Refund Policy

-If a staff member or teaching artist experiences COVID-19 symptoms while at camp, they will be immediately sent home.
-If a staff/teacher tests positive, the individual will be removed from campus and any camps the individual has had contact with will transition to a virtual format.
-All families who have had contact with the individual will be notified by SteppingStone Theatre staff. (jump to refunds) Jump to Refund Policy
+If a staff member or teaching artist experiences COVID symptoms while in class, they will be immediately sent home.
+If a staff/teacher tests positive, any classes the individual had contact with will transition to a virtual format until all class members are COVID-negative.
+Jump to Refund Policy

-If a student or staff member is identified as a close contact of someone who has tested positive for COVID-19, that individual must isolate and will not be able to rejoin the class.
-Staff is required to get a COVID test, and students will be strongly encouraged to get a test.
-The class will only transition to a virtual format if the individual later tests positive for COVID-19 or starts showing symptoms.
-All families who had contact with the student will be notified by SteppingStone.
+If a student or staff member is identified as a close contact of someone who has tested positive for COVID-19, that individual must isolate and will not be able to rejoin the class until they return a COVID-negative test.
+The class will only transition to a virtual format if the individual tests positive for COVID or starts showing symptoms.
 Jump to Refund Policy

 Yes, SteppingStone Theatre staff will alert all families of any positive COVID-19 cases on campus.